 If you’re unmarried and earn 80,000€ net taxable income, you’ll have to pay a tax rate of 41%.
 This means that you pay a lot less tax if you’re married or pacsed with children than if you were single.

 When are my taxes due?

 This depends on whether you file your déclaration des revenus (tax return) online or by mail.
-Any tax returns by mail need to be submitted by 17th May.
+Any tax returns by mail need to be submitted by the 17th May.
 If you’re doing it online, the time limit is determined by where you live.
-For departments 1-19 the cut-off is 23rd May, for departments 20-49 the cut-off is 30th May, for departments 50 and upwards it is 6th June.
-The limit for non-residents is 23rd May.
+For departments 1-19 the cut-off is 23rd May, for departments 20-49 the cut-off is the 30th May, for departments 50 and upwards it is the 6th June.
+The limit for non-residents is the 23rd May.

 Note: If your taxes are late you’ll have to pay a 10% penalty (majoration)!

 Over 120 countries have a double tax treaty with France, including the UK and the US.
 This is to avoid residents of the US and French residents paying taxes twice.
 If your home country does not have a double tax treaty with France, you can deduct any foreign taxes from your tax return as an expense.

 You have to file a tax return with the IRS every year if you’re an American citizen even if you live overseas.

 According to your situation, you may also have to file an informational return on any assets held in a French bank with a Foreign Bank Account Report (FBAR).
 However, the US tax system has certain measures in place to help out its overseas citizens, such as:

 - Foreign Tax Credit (which allows you to offset your taxes paid in France with your taxes paid in the US),